GaoYusong/erlang-traffic-control/README.md

 [![Build Status](https://secure.travis-ci.org/GaoYusong/erlang-traffic-control.png?branch=master)](https://travis-ci.org/GaoYusong/erlang-traffic-control)

-a traffic control application written in erlang, you can use it to control the rate of flow.
+a traffic control application written in erlang, you can use it to control the rate of flow, now it is implemented by using token buckets algorithm.

 ## Unified MySQL Platform
 -------------------------------